jaimejim/jaimejim.github.io/_posts/2026-03-16-agent-data-knowledge-bases.markdown

 headerImage: false
 ---

 Agents will need to work with human conversation data.
 Emails, call transcripts, chat logs.
 The naive approach is to dump everything into the LLM's context window and hope for the best.
 That doesn't scale, and it's expensive.
-The better approach is to build a knowledge base first, then let the agent query it.
+Better to build a knowledge base first, then let the agent query it.

 ## What emails actually are